fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/guides/choosing-compiler-options.md

 ### Notes on dual-emit solutions {#notes-on-dual-emit-solutions}

 A single TypeScript compilation (whether emitting or just type checking) assumes that each input file will only produce one output file.
 Even if `tsc` isn’t emitting anything, the type checking it performs on imported names rely on knowledge about how the output file will behave at runtime, based on the module- and emit-related options set in the tsconfig.json.
 While third-party emitters are generally safe to use in combination with `tsc` type checking as long as `tsc` can be configured to understand what the other emitter will emit, any solution that emits two different sets of outputs with different module formats while only type checking once leaves (at least) one of the outputs unchecked.
 Because external dependencies may expose different APIs to CommonJS and ESM consumers, there’s no configuration you can use to guarantee in a single compilation that both outputs will be type-safe.
 In practice, most dependencies follow best practices and dual-emit outputs work.
-Running tests and [static analysis](https://npmjs.com/package/@arethetypeswrong/cli) against all output bundles before publishing significantly reduces the chance of a serious problem going unnoticed.
+Running tests and [static analysis ↗](https://npmjs.com/package/@arethetypeswrong/cli) against all output bundles before publishing significantly reduces the chance of a serious problem going unnoticed.

 ---

 1. `verbatimModuleSyntax` can only work when the JS emitter emits the same module kind as `tsc` would given the tsconfig.json, source file extension, and package.json `"type"`.
 The option works by enforcing that the `import`/`require` written is identical to the `import`/`require` emitted.
-Any configuration that produces both an ESM and a CJS output from the same source file is fundamentally incompatible with `verbatimModuleSyntax`, since its whole purpose is to prevent you from writing `import` anywhere that a `require` would be emitted. `verbatimModuleSyntax` can also be defeated by configuring a third-party emitter to emit a different module kind than `tsc` would—for example, by setting `"module": "esnext"` in tsconfig.json while configuring Babel to emit CommonJS.[↩ ↗](https://www.typescriptlang.org/docs/handbook/modules/guides/choosing-compiler-options.html#fnref-1)
+Any configuration that produces both an ESM and a CJS output from the same source file is fundamentally incompatible with `verbatimModuleSyntax`, since its whole purpose is to prevent you from writing `import` anywhere that a `require` would be emitted. `verbatimModuleSyntax` can also be defeated by configuring a third-party emitter to emit a different module kind than `tsc` would—for example, by setting `"module": "esnext"` in tsconfig.json while configuring Babel to emit CommonJS.[↩](/typescript/5.2/modules-reference/guides/choosing-compiler-options#fnref-1)